euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

-However, there are cases where fluctuations may be considered too strong to be fed directly to the grid so that an *energy storage system*, acting a *buffer*, may be required to smooth out the production.
+However, there are cases where fluctuations may be considered too strong to be fed directly to the grid so that an *energy storage system*, acting as a *buffer*, may be required to smooth out the production.
 The schematic of the system considered in this article is given on figure :ref:`smoothing-diagram`.